Afro-Asians: Pakistan

 The Siddis, also known as Makranis, also inhabit Pakistan.
 They are descended from Bantu peoples from the African Great Lakes region.
 Some were merchants, sailors and mercenaries.
 Others were indentured servants, but the vast majority were brought to the Indian subcontinent as slaves by Portuguese and Arab merchants.
-The Siddi community is currently estimated at around 20,000–55,000 individuals with the cities of Makran and Karachi serving as the main population centres for them.
+The Siddi community is currently estimated at 20,000–55,000 individuals with the cities of Makran and Karachi serving as the main population centres for them.
 Siddis in Pakistan are primarily Sufi Muslims.

 Narang et al. (2011) examined the autosomal DNA of Siddis in Pakistan.
 According to the researchers, about 58% of the Siddis' ancestry is derived from Bantu peoples.
 The remainder is associated with local Indo-European-speaking North and Northwest Indian populations, due to recent admixture events.
 However, Guha et al. (2012) observed few genetic differences between the Makrani of Pakistan and adjacent populations.
 According to the authors, the genome-wide ancestry of the Makrani was essentially the same as that of the neighboring Indo-European-speaking Balochi and Dravidian-speaking Brahui.